-The massive security breach at TJX Companies Inc. that exposed more than 45 million customers to identity fraud is hitting the bottom line big-time, if the company's second-quarter earnings
+The massive security breach at TJX Companies Inc. that exposed more than 45 million customers to identity fraud is hitting the bottom line big-time, if the company's second-quarter earnings report is any indication.

 The Framingham, Mass.-based retail giant acknowledged it has spent $256 million dealing with the breach, which was first disclosed in January.
 That's more than 10 times the $25 million figure TJX cited in May.